 Contributor Comments: (Dialog; please do not modify earlier comments; add follow-up always at the bottom of the discussion.)

-[XXX]:
+[Intel]: Support option 3 which seems as a compromise.
+If IAB-DU node supports dft-s-OFDM we can ensure corresponding performance verification and same time do not mandate implementation of this feature for IAB.

 [YYY]: